 As many as 9 million people in the United States have scoliosis, which is a curvature of the spine.
 Proper treatment early may help prevent worsening of the curve and related health complications.
-The experienced team at Reddy Care Physical & Occupational Therapy in Farmingdale and Great Neck, New York, provides therapy for scoliosis to improve function, as well as augment other more aggressive treatments.
+The experienced team at Reddy Care Physical & Occupational Therapy in Farmingdale, Great Neck, and Queens, New York, provides therapy for scoliosis to improve function, as well as augment other more aggressive treatments.
 To learn more about the therapy program for scoliosis, call the office today or request an appointment online.

 Scoliosis is a condition that describes a sideways curvature in your spine.
 Scoliosis most often develops in children entering puberty.
 The underlying cause isn’t always clear, but rarer forms of the spinal deformity are connected to injuries, muscular dystrophy, or cerebral palsy.